NZ Skilled Immigration Process

 - To prove that your work or study episodes are genuine, it is a good idea to submit the actual calculations or analyses work you did or reports you prepared during the project.

-- Supplementary Evidence
+- Supplementary Evidence (New Zealand skill assessment)

 - You need to submit certified copies of your academic transcripts and a summary of your work history (along with samples of specific engineering projects or activities) to IPENZ